-For reasons not yet known -- whether employed or incarcerated -- John was in Western Penitentiary in Pittsburgh in 1906.
-While there at the age of 58, he fell in an elevator and died of meningitis a week later on April 13, 1906.
+At the age of 58, he fell in a penitentiary elevator and died of meningitis a week later on April 13, 1906.
+The news was reported in Pittsburgh newspapers and the Canonsburg Daily Notes, which noted dryly that he "fell about a week ago, it is said, sustaining an injury to the head, which later affected the spine."
 He rests for eternity beside his wife.
 His death certificate suggests his remains may have been placed at one time in Woodruff, WV.

 Mariah lived in widowhood for more than two decades.
+Circa 1910, she was in the household of her stepson Floyd.
 Laboring under hardening of the arteries and heart valve weakness, she died at age 71 on June 2, 1927.
 Her remains were placed into entombment in Wise Cemetery.

 Daughter Elizabeth A. "Lizzie" Strait (1874-1949) was born on Nov.
 15, 1874 in Greene County.
 At the age of 21, on Nov.
 24, 1895, she married 24-year-old John W. Anderson (1870-1940), son of John and Nancy Anderson.
 Rev. J.M.
 Murray officiated.
 At the time of marriage, John was a farmer in McCracken and Lizzie was a kitchen maid at Big Tree.
 Elizabeth and John resided on a farm in Greene County but had a postal address of Cameron, WV.
-They had two known sons -- Wilbert E. Anderson and Robert Jesse Anderson.
+They had two known sons -- Wilbert E. Anderson, Robert Jesse Anderson and Harley Anderson.
 Sadly, on July 15, 1921, their son Jesse succumbed to diphtheria at the age of 16.
 John was burdened with chronic heart disease and hypertension, and died from their effects at age 69 on July 23, 1940.
+Elizabeth lived for another nine years as a widow.
 Stricken with heart problems at the age of 74, she died in Wheeling's Ohio Valley Hospital on Feb.
 27, 1949.
 Burial was in Slonaker Cemetery in Aleppo Township.
 Charles Anderson of Cameron was the informant for her West Virginia death certificate.

 Daughter Mary E. Strait (1877- ? ) was born in 1877.
 When she was age 18, on Sept.
 3, 1895, she was wedded to 24-year-old farmer William S. Warrick (1871- ? ).
 He was the son of William and Mary Jane Warrick, and was considered a "distant relative" to his new wife.
 Justice of the peace James Courtwright officiated at the nuptials held in McCracken, Greene County.